 Dental Insurance Coverage for the Self-Employed

-Will your family experience a dynamic change?
+Do you anticipate your family dynamic changing?
 Do you have a health condition that may require more dental attention?
 Remember that certain medications can negatively impact your dental health.
 Factor in every scenario to choose the best coverage for your lifestyle.

 When you’re self-employed, dental coverage affects your bottom line.
 Do the research on what costs are involved with dental insurance:

 • What’s the waiting period?